What is a bento box? Is it different from your usual lunch box?

 PlanetBox ROVER Stainless Steel Bento Lunch Box

-One of the most popular bento box with bag.
-This bento lunch box set comes complete with one large 5-compartments lunch box, two round leak free containers with lids, a soft carry all bag and set of decorative magnets.
-Though it is designed for children(preschoolers to k12), adults can used this lunch box too, especially those with portions control.
+One of the most popular bento boxes with a bag.
+This bento lunch box set comes complete with one large 5-compartments lunch box, two round leak-free containers with lids, a soft carry-all bag, and set of decorative magnets.
+Though it is designed for children(preschoolers to k12), adults can use this lunch box too, especially those with portions control.

 This lunch box is definitely a better make for any packed non-wet & cool food (fruits, nuts, sandwich, sushi, taco…).
 The separate compartments make it so easy & quick for a child to open & eat food in a presentable manner (instead of going through multiple boxes).
 The two provided cups are good as dippers and saucer.

 The included carry bag is a nice touch with lots of color options to choose from.
-It has a separate compartment for water bottle and another one for snack bag or utensil.
+It has a separate compartment for a water bottle and another one for a snack bag or utensil.

-Obviously, these can not be going in a microwave or oven, which is the main down side.
-If you’re concerning about food come in contact with plastic or just want a very durable lunch box, then this is definitely it.
+Obviously, these can not be going in a microwave or oven, which is the main downside.
+If you’re concerned about food to come in contact with plastic or just want a very durable lunch box, then this is definitely it.

 GRUB2GO Japanese Traditional Bento Box

-Minimalist design lunch box that would fit into anyone pack out, from adult to kid.
-This lunch box is leak proof with lined silicon, 100% food safe BPA & PVC free.
-Best of yet, it is dishwasher, microwave and freezer safe.
+The minimalist design lunch box that would fit into anyone packs out, from adult to kid.
+This lunch box is leak proof with lined silicon, 100% food-safe BPA & PVC free.
+Best of yet, it is dishwasher, microwave, and freezer safe.
 That means you can prepare the night before, freeze and just take out the next morning to go to work.